 City, State, Zip Code

-Dear Name of Immediate Supervisor:
+Dear Name of Immediate Manager:

 The purpose of this letter is to resign from my employment with Company Name.
 My last day is (two weeks from the date of the letter).

-I am resigning from my current employment because I have been offered and accepted a position that will give me supervisory responsibilities.
+I am resigning from my current employment because I have been offered and accepted a position that will give me management responsibilities.
 The new position also affords me the opportunity to begin working in a company that serves customers globally.
 International experience is a key goal of mine in the future, as you know.

 Again, best wishes for a positive future.
 Please call on me if there is anything I can do to help ease the transfer of my work to other employees or to help train your new employee.